Privacy Policy - Mobile Applications

-This Privacy Policy applies to use of the Opensignal (“Opensignal,” “we,” “us,” or “our”) mobile application and mobile applications operated by one of our partners (each, a “Partner”) who has implemented our Software Development Kit, or “SDK.”
+This Privacy Policy applies to use of the Opensignal (“Opensignal,” “we,” “us,” or “our”) mobile application and data we collect through, mobile applications operated by one of our partners (each, a “Partner”) who has implemented our Software Development Kit, or “SDK.”

 1. WHO WE ARE

 Opensignal works with the global telecom ecosystem to help it understand and improve network speeds and network coverage for consumers like you.
-We help companies build better networks in the areas that need it most.
-Opensignal takes great pride in providing a service that benefits many.
+We provide application performance analytics and connectivity insights to our Partners while helping companies optimize networks in the areas that need it most.
+Opensignal takes great pride in providing a service that benefits many as we work toward our vision of advancing connectivity for all.

 When you opt-in to allowing Opensignal to collect network performance readings from your device, we work with our Partners and companies in the telecom ecosystem to provide you with a better network and application experience.
-We rely on your choice and consent to initiate any transfer of data.
+We rely on your choice and consent to initiate any transfer of data (and you can withdraw consent and opt-out at any time through the application).
 Our mobile application Partners support us entering into this relationship with you by facilitating our disclosure and consent process.
-We never collect anything that directly identifies you or your mobile handset.
-We depersonalize all data prior to any external sharing, which may include insights, aggregations, and analyses.
+We do not collect anything that directly identifies you or your mobile handset.
+We aggregate or depersonalize all data prior to sharing with our customers.

 This Privacy Policy describes how we, Opensignal, collect, use, and share the data that you consent for us to collect, including personal data, when you opt in to allow us access to data in connection with the network performance experienced through a mobile application operated by one of our Partners.